Block title

 "No King" Live Acoustic (2020)

-The results of the 2016 election were devastating for millions of women all over the world.
+The results of the 2016 election were devastating for millions of people, especially women, all over the world.
 Outcalls wrote "No King" during this period of unrest and anger leading up to the election of twice-impeached president, Donald J. Trump.
-After four years of performing the song live, it has become an Outcalls mantra for standing up to power.
+After seven years performing the song live, it has become an Outcalls mantra for standing up to the status quo.

 In November 2020, the group was invited to perform for Baltimore's The Real News Network as part of their Election Night coverage.
 This live version of "No King" was designed, filmed, and edited by Outcalls.